Undergraduate minors: gender, health, and healthcare equity; gender, women's, and sexuality studies; social justice

 Cultural meanings of sport in contemporary U.S. culture; American dream as promoted, challenged in sport; sport experiences, inclusion, and exclusion as affected by gender and sexuality, race and ethnicity, social class, age, physical ability/disability, and nationalism.
 GE: Values and Culture.
 Same as AMST:1074, SPST:1074.

 GWSS:1100 Contraception Across Time and Cultures3 s.h.

 GWSS:1310 Gender and Society3-4 s.h.

 Role and status of women in society; sex differences, sex role socialization, theories about origin and maintenance of sexual inequalities, changes in social life cycle of women, implications for social institutions and processes; focus on contemporary United States.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as SOC:1310.

 GWSS:1600 Wonder Woman Unleashed: A Hero for Our Times3 s.h.

 Development of the woman warrior archetype in mythology (Athena/Minerva and Artemis/Diana), literature (Camilla from The Aeneid by Virgil), and history (Artemisia and Joan of Arc); focus on the development of Amazon narratives in Metamorphoses by Ovid, The Book of the City of Ladies by Christine de Pizzan, and On Famous Women by Boccaccio; students read Wonder Woman Chronicles and one or two critical studies on the subject, which may include The Secret History of Wonder Woman by Jill Lepore.
 Requirements: ENGL:1200.
 Same as CL:1600.